Divorce Alaska Custody

 - Does the child have unique and special requirements that can be fulfilled by a specific parent in a better manner?

-- The actual time for which the child is with each parent
+- The actual time the kids spend with each of the partners.

-- Are there any benefits of continuing to keep the child in the community wherein he/she presently lives?
+- Are there any benefits of continuing the preference of the same community wherein the family presently lives?

 - Has a neutral mediator offered any findings and recommendations?